Oliver Dunn

-Oliver Harris Dunn (born September 2, 1997) is an American professional baseball infielder who is a free agent.
-He made his Major League Baseball (MLB) debut in 2024.
+Oliver Harris Dunn (born September 2, 1997) is an American professional baseball infielder in the Tampa Bay Rays organization.
+He has previously played in Major League Baseball (MLB) for the Milwaukee Brewers.

 Career

 Amateur career

 Dunn attended Cottonwood High School in Murray, Utah, and the University of Utah, where he played college baseball for the Utah Utes.
 In 2018, he played collegiate summer baseball with the Wareham Gatemen of the Cape Cod Baseball League.

 New York Yankees

 The New York Yankees selected Dunn in the 11th round, with the 345th overall selection, of the 2019 Major League Baseball draft.
 He split his first professional season between the rookie–level Pulaski Yankees and Single–A Charleston RiverDogs.
 Dunn did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.

 Dunn returned to action in 2021 with the High–A Hudson Valley Renegades and Double–A Somerset Patriots.
 In 72 games split between the two affiliates, he batted .196/.335/.368 with seven home runs, 25 RBI, and 10 stolen bases.
 Dunn played in 36 games split between Somerset and the Triple–A Scranton/Wilkes-Barre RailRiders in 2022, slashing .288/.406/.525 with three home runs and 18 RBI.